Rishi0581/SQL_Project/README.md

 # Exploratory Data Analysis and Data Cleaning using SQL
-This academic project focuses on cleaning the data from layoffs_world for further exploratory Data Analysis
+This academic project focuses on cleaning the data from 'layoffs_world' for further exploratory Data Analysis
 ## Project Highlights
 - Data Cleaning using MySQL
 - Data Exploration using MySQL